rajxsv/Daily-Dev/README.md

-# My Development Playground - (consists of everything from learning new stack to sharpening old techniques)
+# My Development Playground
+## Consists of everything from learning new stack to sharpening old techniques.